ThiesDS/bayes_workshop/README.md

            bhm_workshop
 ```

-And then just copy paste the http://127.... into your browser.
+And then just copy paste the http://127.... (with token) into your browser.

 If you want to add additional packages you can do so in two ways:
 - Add them permanently by adding it to the requirements.txt.